 Desert bighorn sheep roam some of the most inhospitable land in canyon country.
 Their diet consists of the same spiny shrubs that scrape the shins of hikers.
 Once feared to be nearing extinction, the desert bighorn is making a tentative comeback in southeast Utah due to reintroduction efforts by the National Park Service.
 With one of the few remaining native herds, Canyonlands has been a vital source of animals for this program.

+Accounts from early explorers tell us that more than two million desert bighorn once roamed the southwest.
 By the late 1800s however, bighorn sheep had disappeared or declined in many areas.
-Extremely vulnerable to diseases from European livestock, herd after herd of wild sheep were decimated by pathogens like scabies (an ear mite) and anthrax (a bacterial disease) introduced by domestic sheep.
-Bighorns were also killed by early explorers, settlers and trophy hunters.
+Bighorn sheep are extremely vulnerable to diseases from livestock.
+Domestic sheep introduced pathogens like scabies (an ear mite) and anthrax (a bacterial disease), and herd after herd of wild sheep were decimated.
+Early explorers, settlers, and trophy hunters also killed bighorns.
 Increased competition with domesticated cattle and sheep for food didn’t help the situation.
 In 1975, Utah’s population numbered around 1,000 sheep.

 When Canyonlands was established in 1964, there were approximately 100 bighorn sheep remaining in the park.
 To protect these animals, in the 1970s the park phased out grazing allotments within park boundaries.
 The Bureau of Land Management, whose lands border the park, limited grazing leases to cattle only, which lessened the risk of exposure to disease from domestic sheep – probably the most important step in preserving bighorn populations.